Speaker Placement Guide: Get The Best Sound From Your Stereo

 Regardless of what audio equipment you have, ensuring you position the speakers correctly will significantly enhance your listening experience.
 Due to the nature of sound and how it behaves at specific frequencies, proper placement will ensure that you hear the sounds as intended by the artist and the speaker designer.

 Because each speaker is different and designed for different purposes, it’s always best to refer to the manufacturer’s instructions on speaker placement.
 If the manufacturer doesn’t provide instructions, you can use the guidelines below that apply to a large majority of speakers.
-This should either give you the results your looking for, or provide you with a starting point that you can then adjust and tweak to your liking.
+This should either give you the results you're looking for, or provide you with a starting point that you can then adjust and tweak to your liking.

 Room Speaker Placement